M-arcus/cloudron-docs/knowledgebase/docs/security.md

 ## Turnkey security

-Security is a core feature of the Cloudron and we continue to push out updates to tighten the Cloudron firewall's security policy.
+Security is a core feature of Cloudron and we continue to push out updates to tighten the Cloudron firewall's security policy.
 Our goal is that Cloudron users should be able to rely on Cloudron being secure out of the box without having to do manual configuration.